s-seitz/apt-prevent-service-restart/README-invoke-rc.d-RC.md

-## LSB-conform Returncodes for invocce-rc.d
+## LSB-conform Returncodes for invoke-rc.d

 ### 0
 either the init script was run and returned exit status 0 (note